 The company’s systems feature low-power consumption and reliable performance in challenging water conditions, with one of the smallest operational footprints in the ship industry.

-Optimised ballast water treatment system
+Optimized ballast water treatment system

 DESMI Ocean Guard systems can be easily installed without the need to relocate other equipment.
-The system combines small footprint with large flow rates, with only 3m2 required for a system with a 1,000m3/h, or 4,403 US gallons per minute (gpm) capacity, in addition to 0.84m2 for the electrical panel, which can be placed up to 100m away from the system.
+The system combines small footprint with large flow rates, with only 3m2 required for a system with a 1,000m3/h, or 4,403 US gallons per minute (GPM) capacity, in addition to 0.84m2 for the electrical panel, which can be placed up to 100m away from the system.

 Based on mechanical treatment, the fully automated CompactClean system eliminates the risk of hazards to the crew, vessel or the environment caused by chemicals or active substances.
 The first step of this process involves filtration, followed by ultraviolet (UV) treatment.
 For de-ballasting, the UV treatment is repeated but filtration is skipped.

 We offer three system variants, namely the CompactClean, CompactClean OptIMO, and the CompactClean Bulker.